-Figure 3: September 2016 monthly mean bias corrected probability of ice (fraction of ensemble members with ice concentration > 0.15).
+Figure 2: September a) 2016 and b) 2007 monthly mean (non-corrected) probability of ice (fraction of ensemble members with ice concentration > 0.15).
+2007 was a closer analog to 2016 than 2012.
+Bias corrected September c) 2016 and d) 2007 monthly mean probability of ice.
 Model grid point probability has been adjusted downward or upward by the amount model historically over or under predicts the likelihood of ice in that grid box between 1993 and 2015.
-Note: The numerical value of our sea ice forecast, $3.6 \times 10^{12} \text{m}^2$, will be the area integral of the ice probabilities represented by this figure.
-The black line is the ice edge of the ensemble mean ice concentration as in figure 2.
-The green and cyan lines are the ice edges of the 1993-2015 sea ice concentration climatologies for the hindcast and observations respectively.
+The nature of this correction, along with the trend in sea ice extent, means that it tends to increase the probability where the ice extent has been historically under-forecast, and does not necessarily concentrate this near to the present day ice edge, as can be seen with the low probability of ice spread throughout the Beaufort, Chukchi and East Siberian Seas, far from where the ice edge is likely to be (or was in 2007) in the bias corrected probabilities (c and d).
+The black line is the ice edge of the ensemble mean ice concentration, while the green and cyan lines are the ice edges of the 1993-2015 sea ice concentration climatologies for the hindcast and observations respectively.
+The red line in 2007 is the observed ice edge.

-September Forecast Through April and May
+September Forecast April Through June

-Figure 4: a) Correlation skill over the 1993-2015 hindcast for our September forecasts starting from dates in April and May.
+Figure 3: a) The forecast September 2016 sea ice extent, including uncertainty, from forecasts starting from various dates in April through July. b) Correlation skill over the 1993-2015 hindcast for our September forecasts from these same dates.
 The blue line corresponds to the anomaly correlation for the full anomalies, while the green line corresponds to the correlation skill for detrended anomalies.
-The red dashed line is the skill of persisting the observed anomalies forward as the September forecast.
-The horizontal magenta dotted line is the correlation skill of simply forecasting the observed September trend.
-Horizontal black lines denote the threshold for the 90% and 95% confidence level that the correlations are significantly different from zero. b) The forecast September 2016 sea ice extent from forecasts starting from the same dates in April and May as in a).
+The red (cyan) dashed line is the skill of persisting the observed (and detrended) anomalies forward as the September forecast.
+The horizontal magenta dotted line is the correlation skill of forecasting the observed September trend.
+Horizontal black lines denote the threshold for the 90% and 95% confidence level that the correlations are significantly different from zero.